Assisting clients with estate planning, tax planning, and family business issues

 - The probate process can be time-consuming and result in your property being tied up for months and results in court filing costs, personal representative fees, and attorney fees.

-- Probate is a public process and will allow anyone to view the debts and asset of your estate.
+- Probate is a public process and will allow anyone to view the debts and assets of your estate.

 - Probate assets distributed to minors must be made to a minor’s court-appointed conservator subject to annual accounting to the court.
 Contrarily, assets held in trust for a minor can be managed freely by the trustee of the trust for the minor’s benefit without court involvement.